calacuda/ESP-Chess/README.md

 ## How it Works

 every time a new game is started the the esp32 configured as the ambassador will generate a new world of the configured dimensions.
-The game world is multi-level and generated using wave-function collapse.
+The game world is multi-level and generated using wave-function collapse in parallel on cluster.
 The entry to a tower is hidden on a randomly chosen level.